A Free Lunch with Influence Functions? Improving Neural Network Estimates with Concepts from Semiparametric Statistics: Introduction

-Specifically, we explore the potential for semiparametric techniques, in particular, various applications of IFs, to (a) improve the accuracy of estimators by `de-biasing' them, (b) yield estimators which are more robust to model misspecification (double-robustness), and (c) derive confidence intervals for valid statistical inference.
+We explore the potential for semiparametric techniques, in particular, various applications of IFs, to (a) improve the accuracy of estimators by `de-biasing' them, (b) yield estimators which are more robust to model misspecification (double-robustness), and (c) derive confidence intervals for valid statistical inference.
 Our motivating application example is chosen but not limited to be the estimation of the causal effect of a treatment or intervention on an outcome from observational data.
-It is possible to adapt the techniques for use in computer vision \cite{Koh2017} and NLP \cite{Han2020}.

-Finally, experiments highlight that even for simple datasets, NNs do not yield estimators close enough to be amenable to improvement via IFs (as we will discuss below, the assumption is that the bias of the initial estimator can be approximated as a linear perturbation).
-We therefore propose a new NN pseudo-ensemble method `MultiNet' with constrained weighted averaging (see Fig.~\ref{fig:multinetblock}) as a means to adapt to datasets with differing levels of complexity, in a similar way to the Super Learner ensemble approach \cite{Polley2007}, which is popular in epidemiology.
+Experiments highlight that, even for simple datasets, some NN methods do not yield estimators close enough to be amenable to improvement via IFs (as we will discuss below, the assumption is that the bias of the initial estimator can be approximated as a linear perturbation).
+We propose a new NN pseudo-ensemble method `MultiNet' with constrained weighted averaging (see Fig.~\ref{fig:multinetblock}) as a means to adapt to datasets with differing levels of complexity, in a similar way to the Super Learner ensemble approach \citep{Polley2007}, which is popular in epidemiology.

-In summary, we wish to answer the following questions: (1) Can NNs be improved using the one-step, submodel, or targeted regularization approaches?
-(2) How do NN methods compare against other estimators, with and without IF update techniques?
-And (3) Can we adapt a NN such that its performance more closely resembles that of an ensemble of diverse models?
-The associated contributions of this paper are therefore: